← Thought Leadership

 New to the topic?
 Start with What sovereign compliance actually means.

-NIS2 applies to your business if you operate in one of its listed essential or important sectors and are generally medium-sized or larger— at least 50 employees, or annual turnover or balance sheet above €10 million.
+NIS2 sorts organisations with two filters, run in order: your sector, then your size.
+It applies to your business if you operate in one of its listed essential or important sectors and are generally medium-sized or larger: at least 50 employees, or annual turnover or balance sheet above €10 million.
 Some entities are in scope regardless of size.
-So the answer turns on two things: your sector, and your size.
+So the answer comes down to those two readings, sector and size.
 Here is how to check both.

-NIS2 — the second Network and Information Security Directive — lists the sectors it covers in two annexes.
-Annex I holds the highest-criticality sectors; Annex II holds other important sectors.
-If your activity is not in either list, NIS2 does not apply to you directly.
+NIS2 is the second Network and Information Security Directive, and it names the sectors it covers in two annexes.
+Annex I holds the sectors of highest criticality.
+Annex II holds the other critical sectors.
+Read your main activity against both lists.
+If it appears in neither, NIS2 does not reach you directly.

 EnergyPostal and courier services